A Single Mom

 Jesus certainly knows the law so his response is ultimately instructive on how to read and understand the passages of the law that call for killing.
 The constant refrain to put people to death is to communicate how damaging certain human behavior is to life.
 Moses’ extreme call for stoning is a literary deterrent; it is impractical and inconsistent with God’s mercy.
 It is instructive on the power of sin to bring death into the world.

 For Christians, Jesus’ response indicates that the Pharisees do not possess anything written by the hand of God.
 So the Lord bends down to write in the sand, a rather nonchalant if not disruptive response from a teacher being confronted by persons of power.
-Our imaginations are left to wonder what Jesus with the finger of God wrote in the dirt.
+Our imaginations are left to wonder what Jesus -with the finger of God- wrote in the dirt.
 Initially it is the act of a child to play in the dirt, a simple mannerism that reveals Jesus’ practice; he writes nothing, rather, he lives.
 Perhaps he wrote out all the reasons for stoning presented in the law?
-The teaching would have been profound for who would not be guilty?
+Perhaps, he wrote the name of the man with whom the woman was caught?
 The wages of sin are death we do not need to kill anyone we are already dying.

-Jesus returns to writing in the dirt, the departure of the group begins with the oldest and one by one all the accusers leave.
+Jesus returns to writing in the dirt, the departure of the group begins -oldest to youngest- all the accusers leave.
 In the story, we are left with only Jesus and the woman.
 The Pharisees are faced with this truth the Decalogue says do not kill as well as do not commit adultery and they sought to kill Jesus an innocent man.
 This is so because it is evident that if the stoning of the woman began it would be built upon Jesus defying the law and they would see to the death of both Jesus and the woman.
-The crowd would ignite in unleashed violence and the Pharisees could deny their complicity in any purposeful scheme set on stoning Jesus.
-Jesus hit the weakness of their plan; one of them, one of the Pharisees would have to throw the first stone because they are the accusers.
+Jesus, did not defy the law, he defied the abuse of the law in the Pharisees’ scheme.
+It the crowd had ignited with violence, the Pharisees could deny their complicity in any purposeful scheme set on stoning Jesus.
+However, Jesus hit the weakness of their plan; one of them, one of the Pharisees would have to throw the first stone because they are the accusers.

 The Law of Moses has met its authorial-interpreter.
 The religious had the murder in their hearts exposed, their claim as interpreters of Moses challenged, and the scapegoating of the woman made clear by the actions of Jesus.
 Jesus would not leave the woman who they had stood before him.
 Jesus’ insight over the plan of the Pharisees is matched by Jesus’ wisdom of Torah.
 In effect Jesus has abolished the death penalty; there is murder in the hearts of the most religious among us.